Waddle and Cluck

 No matter which peppers you choose, make sure they are fresh, crisp, and blemish-free.
 The combination of flavors in the filling pairs well with both sweet mini peppers and earthier bell peppers.

-Mini Bell Peppers The overall mood should be inviting, cozy, and wholesome, typical of a rustic kitchen. lightbox photo taken with Nikon d750 ar 16:9 --v 6.0
+Mini bell peppers the overall mood should be inviting, cozy, and wholesome, typical of a rustic kitchen.
+Lightbox photo taken with nikon d750 ar 16:9 --v 6.
+0

 Tips for Making the Best Stuffed Peppers